History of Frisbee and Disc Sports in Canada

 Chris Lowcock served as President of the Toronto Ultimate Club until 1991.

 Today, the Toronto Ultimate Club (TUC), has 3300 active members and over 250 teams playing year-round.
 This was the first ultimate league in Canada and is now one of the world’s oldest.
-Ken Westerfield and Chris Lowcock were inducted into the inaugural class of both the 2010 Toronto Ultimate Club Hall of Fame and the Ultimate Canada Hall of Fame.
+Ken Westerfield and Chris Lowcock were inducted into the inaugural class of the Toronto Ultimate Club Hall of Fame and the Ultimate Canada Hall of Fame.

 See more on ultimate in Canada…